cran/qtl/inst/README.txt

       http://www.biostat.jhsph.edu/~kbroman/qtl

-  Copies of R/qtl will also be placed on CRAN (cran.r-project.org), but the version at the above site will be updated more frequently.
+  Copies of R/qtl will also be placed on CRAN (cran.r-project.org), but the version at the above site may be updated more frequently.
   Binaries are available for Windows and MacOS; source code is available for Unix.